-I wrote about physios and band wagons a few years ago here and discussed how we love to jump on to popular ideas without thinking enough and tend to get carried away, and as expected this is still happening.
-There is now a new band wagon which many therapists are jumping on to and which is causing me some angst and frustration, and you may be surprised to hear me defending it.
-This band wagon is the increasing number of therapists criticising orthopaedic surgery.
+I wrote about physios and bandwagons a few years ago here and discussed how we love to jump on to popular ideas without thinking and tend to get carried away.
+There is now a new bandwagon which many therapists are jumping on and you may be surprised to hear me defending it.
+This bandwagon is the increasing number of therapists criticising orthopaedic surgery.

-I do believe that there is likely to be very strong placebo effects with these orthopaedic trimming, shaving, suturing, and repairing procedures, but there are undoubtedly times when it does do more than placebo to bring two pieces of broken anatomy closer together, or even move them further apart and allow natural history to do the rest.
+I believe that there are most likely strong placebo effects with orthopaedic trimming, shaving, suturing, and repairing procedures, but there are undoubtedly times when it does more than placebo to bring two pieces of broken anatomy closer together, or move them further apart and allow natural history to do the rest.

 Surgery doesn’t work!

 Thinking that surgeons alone decide when to operate is also nonsense.
-Most of the surgeons I know get informed consent for any intervention far better than most therapists I know.
-Surgical patients are often given the full list of pros/cons, risks/rewards, and time frames of what to expect and most don’t enter into surgery without fully understanding these.
+Most of the surgeons I know get fully informed consent for any intervention far better than most therapists.
+Surgical patients are given a full written list of pros/cons, risks/rewards, and time frames of what to expect and most don’t enter into surgery without fully understanding these.

-The unfortunate truth for us therapists is that if we and our interventions were any better at managing these issues many patients would not seek surgery.
-Now I know a lot of therapists do great jobs and many are in difficult positions, pushed for time, resources, and patients don’t always want to do what we ask of them, but as I said we have to recognise our limitations as well as those of our surgical colleagues
+The uncomfortable truth for many therapists is that if our interventions were any better at managing and treating issues many patients would not seek surgery.
+Now I know a lot of therapists do great jobs and many are in difficult positions, pushed for time, resources, and patients don’t always want to do what we ask of them, but we have to recognise our limitations as well as those of our surgical colleagues

-So in summary, some orthopaedic surgery is coming under the spot light in how it works and this is a good thing.
-But seeing some jump onto the ‘all orthopaedic surgery is bad‘ band wagon is not a good thing.
-Finally, it’s repugnant to see and hear some of the accusations and claims made about our orthopaedic colleagues.
-This just needs to stop, it’s only harmful to future collaborations and progress.
-There is no surgery OR therapy, there is no surgeon OR therapist, there is no us OR them, there is just us!
+Orthopaedic surgery is coming under the spotlight and this is a good thing.
+But seeing some jump onto the ‘all orthopaedic surgery is bad‘ bandwagon is not.
+Finally, it’s repugnant to hear some of the accusations and claims made about our orthopaedic colleagues.
+This needs to stop now as it’s only harmful to future collaborations and progress.

 As always thanks for reading